alexklibisz/elastiknn/developer-guide.md

 This can be immensely helpful when dealing with bugs or just figuring out how the code is structured.

 First, open your project in IntelliJ and run the `Debug Elasticsearch` target (usually in the upper right corner).
-Then just run `make run/debug` in your terminal.
+Then just run `task jvm:run:debug` in your terminal.

 Now you should be able to set and hit breakpoints in IntelliJ.

 ### Local Cluster

-Use `make run/cluster` to run a local cluster with one master node and one data node (using docker-compose).
+Use `task cluster:run` to run a local cluster with one master node and one data node (using docker-compose).
 There are a couple parts of the codebase that deal with serializing queries for use in a distributed environment.
 Running this small local cluster exercises those code paths.